MatthewJDavis/matthewjdavis.github.io/_posts/2019-10-14-packer-images-azure.md

 # Overview

-Packer is a tool created by Hashicorp that allows you to create custom images (VMs or containers) for a wide variety of platforms including AWS, Vagrant, Virtual Box and Azure (the focus of this post).
+Packer is a tool created by Hashicorp that allows you to create custom Virtual Machine (VM) or container images for a variety of platforms including AWS, Vagrant, Virtual Box and Azure (the focus of this post).

-I have been creating custom images for AWS (AMI) for a while and went through the same process for Azure to see the difference and work out how to get it configured, below is the notes I used to successfully build Ubuntu images for Azure using Packer and a basic packer build script to get started with.
+I have been creating custom images for AWS (AMI) for a while and went through the same process for Azure to see the difference and work out how to get to get started and build custom VM images for Azure.

+Below are notes I took to successfully build Ubuntu images for Azure using and a basic packer build script to get started with.

 [Packer Azure Resource Manager documents] are well written and provide lots of details on the options available.

-This was run using Ubuntu 18.04 LTS, with PowerShell Core 6.2.3, Azure CLI version 2.0.74, Packer 1.4.4 and on Windows 10 with PowerShell Core 6.2.3 and Packer 1.4.4.
+This was run using Ubuntu 18.04 LTS, with PowerShell Core 6.2.3, Azure CLI version 2.0.74, Packer 1.4.4 and also tested on Windows 10 with PowerShell Core 6.2.3 and Packer 1.4.4.

 ## Set up